-The NGP sponsors a weekend scientific retreat at an informal offsite location in the Los Angeles area.
-The retreat is free for all NGP students.
-All students are required to attend.
-Through informal social gatherings, meals and discussions, the retreat is an opportunity for all new students and their senior peers to exchange experiences as NGP students and learn about the diversity of neuroscience research at USC.
-Talks are given by a few NGP training faculty, graduate students.
-For first year students, the retreat can assist in making decisions about potential laboratories in which to rotate.
+The NGP sponsors a weekend retreat at an informal offsite location in the Los Angeles area.
+The retreat is free for all NGP students, and all students are required to attend.
+Through informal social gatherings, meals, and discussions, the retreat is an opportunity for all new students and their senior peers to exchange experiences as NGP students and learn about the diversity of neuroscience research at USC.
+Talks are given by a few NGP faculty and graduate students.
+For first-year students, the retreat can assist in making decisions about potential rotation laboratories.